-The flowchart for application process for Part 1A, Part 1, and Part 2 applications are included in Error!
-Reference source not found., Error!
-Reference source not found., and Error!
-Reference s
+The flowchart for application process for Part 1A, Part 1, and Part 2 applications are included in Appendix A, Appendix B, and Appendix C respectively.

-DG export power thresholds $H_1$ and $H_2$ are hosting capacities specific to an LV network and are dependent on the DG penetration level. $H_1$ defines the threshold above which mitigation is required, and above $H_2$ a manual assessment is required.
+DG export power thresholds H_1 and H_2 are hosting capacities specific to an LV network and are dependent on the DG penetration level.
+H_1 defines the threshold above which mitigation is required, and above H_2 a manual assessment is required.
 These export power thresholds are included on the PowerNet congestion maps available on our website.
 If no export power thresholds are given the applicant can assume that the IES maximum export power is less than these thresholds.
 More information on export power thresholds and congestion is included in NE-POL-0001 - Congestion Management Policy.

-The amount of information required will depend on the size and type of generation and shall remain confidential between the parties unless agreed otherwise.
-PowerNet reserves the right to release sufficient information relating to Distributed Generators for the purpose of meeting its obligations to Transpower, if Transpower requires such information under the Common Quality Requirements.
+The amount of information required will depend on the size and type of generation, and shall remain confidential between the parties unless agreed otherwise.
+PowerNet reserves the right to release sufficient information relating to Distributed Generators for the purpose of meeting its obligations to

+Transpower, if Transpower requires such information under the Common Quality Requirements.
 For Part 2 applications, additional information will need to be provided alongside the application.